TyHutchBerg/Image_Annotation/README.md

 <p style="text-align:left;">'1', '2', '3': Saves the current frame as a png and creates a kitti formatted .txt file using the class name Low, Medium, High respectively</p>
 <p style="text-align:left;">'q': Terminates the program</p>

-   Frames and kitti formatted files are stored in the following way
+   The metadata, frames, kitti formatted files are stored in the following way

   	|-- metadata
 		|-- 0_metadata.txt